 Community Leaders Retreat

-The NWTRPA Community Leaders Retreat & Certificate is a highly interactive, informative and idea provoking educational event.
-Both experienced and new community leaders will benefit from learning how their role is important to the success of parks and recreation services across the territory.
+The NWTRPA Community Leaders Retreat is a highly interactive, informative, and idea provoking educational event.
+Both experienced and new community leaders will benefit from learning more about decolonization in the NWT.

-The goal of the Community Leaders Retreat & Certificate is to provide increased awareness and knowledge of best practices of pre-selected topics, offer events that are fun and allow for interaction, and focus attention on the benefits of recreation among participants.
+The goal of the Community Leaders Retreat is to provide increased awareness and knowledge of decolonization, offer events that are fun and allow for interaction, and focus attention on the benefits of recreation among participants.

-The 2017 Community Leaders Certificate is offered by NWT Recreation and Parks Association in collaboration with the Campus for Communities for Communities of the Future.
+The 2019 Community Leaders Retreat is offered by NWT Recreation and Parks Association in collaboration with Dechinta.

 WHERE: Blachford Lake Lodge

 WHO: Staff and volunteers, with or without a formal title, who are currently or want to play a stronger role as a community leader.
 It is geared to those from a variety of sectors e.g. health, social services, recreation, economic development, education, justice, libraries, elected officials, tourism, arts, environment etc. who are committed to working with others to strengthen leadership and innovation, and ultimately, the capacity and resiliency in their communities.

 REGISTRATION: This retreat is valued at $1,600 per person.
 A special rate of $750 + GST has been made.
 (You must be an NWTRPA member to register.
 If you are not currently a member you will be charged an additional $25 + GST for your annual membership.)
 Retreat reservations will not be held until payment is received.

 - Return flights to Blachford Lake Lodge from Somba K’e (Yellowknife);